interlockjs/interlock/docs/extensibility.md

 Something about Pluggable.CONTINUE...

+## bootstrapBundle

+This is a **synchronous pluggable**, which means that the function should return a real value, rather than a promise or a stream.

+This Pluggable's definition can be found [here](../lib/compile/bundles/bootstrap.js#L9-L18).

 ## bootstrapBundles

 This is an **asynchronous stream plugin**.
 This means that the function should return a stream that emits expected values.

-This Pluggable's definition can be found [here](../lib/compile/bundles/bootstrap.js#L25).
+This Pluggable's definition can be found [here](../lib/compile/bundles/bootstrap.js#L29).
-The function that it wraps can be found [here](../lib/compile/bundles/bootstrap.js#L8-L23).
+The function that it wraps can be found [here](../lib/compile/bundles/bootstrap.js#L20-L27).

 ## bootstrapCompilation